What should a generic object be?: Introduction

+A fibration equipped with a cleavage is called a \emph{cloven fibration}; we may use the axiom of choice to equip any fibration with a (non-canonical) cleavage.
+When the cleavage associated to a cloven fibration is split, we speak of \emph{split fibrations}.
 Observe that a splitting allows one to view a fibration $\FibMor{\ECat}{\BCat}$ as a presheaf of categories $\Mor{\OpCat{\BCat}}{\CAT}$ sending each $I\in\BCat$ to the fiber $\ECat^I$.
-Recalling \cref{con:icat-to-psh}, we see that the externalization of any internal category is split in an obvious way.
+Recalling \cref{con:icat-to-psh}, we see that the externalization of any internal category is split.